finkelshtein/SunflowersWales/content/events/Art class August 2024/index.md

 share: false

 date: '2024-08-14'

 authors: [admin]

 tags:
     - class

+cover:
+  image: featured.jpg
 ---

-Another fantastic felting class in Swansea for Ukrainian ladies and children ran by the incredible <a href="https://www.facebook.com/svetlana.lilley" target="_blank">Svetlana Lilley</a>.
+Another fantastic felting class in Swansea for Ukrainian ladies and children ran by the incredible <a href="https://www.facebook.com/svetlana.lilley" target="_blank" rel="noopener noreferrer">Svetlana Lilley</a>.

 Three hours of joy and entertainment!
 Children were very enthusiastic and excited about the event!